ibm-cloud-docs/cis/known-limitations.md

 * If you filter Health check events by `Pool Health`, `Degraded` pools are included because they technically are healthy, but may contain 1 or more critical origins.

 * When adding the request header name for a health check, use `Host`.
 Using lower-case `host` for a health check fails.

+## Web Application Firewall
+ * For groups that are disabled by default, changing the mode or enablement of an individual rule in that group might result in an error.
+To work around this issue you can enable and disable the group prior to modifying the rules.